nbeaver/restructuredtext-demo/demo.rst

 :Copyright: This document has been placed in the public domain.

-If you are reading an output format like HTML, the source file is `reStructuredText.rst <../reStructuredText.rst>`_.
+If you are reading an output format like HTML, the source file is `demo.rst <../demo.rst>`_.

-This is meant to be a template, not a tutorial, so reading the output is not very helpful.
+This is meant to be more of a template than a tutorial, so reading the output is not very helpful.

 .. contents::